Fun Facts about September Born Babies

 It's worth noting that this research applies to adults, not babies, and they're based on patterns, not definite personality traits.
 Your baby's personality will naturally blossom over the next few years, as influenced by a wide range of factors, from genetics to the other personalities in your home.

-Famous September Babies It's always fun to know when your baby is born on the same day as a celebrity or historical figure.
+It's always fun to know when your baby is born on the same day as famous people born in the past.
+From late night talk-show hosts to fashion icons, September babies have a higher likelihood of achieving success in life due to their determination and ambition.
 Here are some of the names you'll probably recognize:

 - September 1, 1957: Gloria Estefan